aljayf/aljayf.github.io/projects/Hexadoku.md

 This project thought me one of the central ideas of problem solving in computer science.
 Using **recursion** played a major role in this project as it allowed me to use smaller instances of the bigger problem to solve the same problem.

 <h2>Code</h2>
-Below is how I implemented recursion to solve the big problem:
+Below is a snip of how I implemented recursion to solve the big problem:

 ```
 private static boolean solveSudoku(int[][] sudoku, int row, int column) {